 40% share | 35% share | 25% share |

-These shares, totaling 100%, are called “shares of preference,” because they refer to the share of the market that prefers each product, if everything else were equal.
-They are not market shares, because they don’t take into account a variety of other factors, such as sales and marketing efforts, distribution channels, product lifecycle phase, etc.
+These shares, totaling 100%, are called “shares of preference” because they refer to the share of the market that prefers each product if everything else were equal.
+They are not market shares because they don’t take into account various other factors, such as sales and marketing efforts, distribution channels, product lifecycle phase, etc.

 Simulating shares of preference is powerful.
-And, there’s no limit to the simulations you can run.
+And there’s no limit to the simulations you can run.
 So, for example, if your competitor changes its product, you can run simulations to help determine your response.
 If you are contemplating adding a new product, you can predict whether that will be beneficial and from which product in the existing market your new product will grab the most share.
 These are simple but potent examples of the many different ways that conjoint analysis may be used.
-To get a complete picture of the competitive landscape, include all competitors, and to ensure the predictive capability of the approach over time, think carefully at the start about the attributes and levels you will include in the study.
+To get a complete picture of the competitive landscape, include all competitors and ensure the approach’s predictive capability over time; think carefully at the start about the attributes and levels you will include in the study.

 That said, because it allows endless scenarios to be tested in a competitive landscape, share of preference allows for powerful “what if” analysis.
 It ultimately provides the insights you need to make the trade-offs you are faced with every day as a product manager.
-The insights gained regarding how you might change your position in the market, respond to competitive threats, grow revenue, penetrate specific segments, etc. can have a dramatic impact on the success of your product.
+The insights gained regarding how you might change your position in the market, respond to competitive threats, grow revenue, penetrate specific segments, etc. can dramatically impact your product’s success.

-Because purchase likelihood is single product focused and does not take into account the competition, it is particularly helpful when launching a product that is completely new to the marketplace.
-Purchase likelihood is often appropriate for micro-level product design as well, when major product decisions are already made, and the focus is on getting the details right.
+Because purchase likelihood is focused on a single product and does not take into account the competition, it is particularly helpful when launching a product that is completely new to the marketplace.
+Purchase likelihood is often appropriate for micro-level product design as well when major product decisions are already made, and the focus is on getting the details right.

 Just remember, the next time you’re making trade-offs as a product manager, use conjoint analysis to get your market to make the trade-offs for you.